Amendment No. 21 arises out of committee proceedings.

 Will Fine Gael turn around in five or ten years and blame the new Government, of which it may not be a part, for wrong decisions made on public expenditure on capital projects when it could have put the necessary oversight mechanism in place in 2018?
 The Minister of State has the tools available to do that now but Fine Gael will not be able ten years from now to blame anyone else for overrunning on budgets unless it is willing to put the legislative provisions in place now that would address that.
 I would be interested to hear what the Minister of State has to say on that matter.

-I wish formally to second amendment No. 30 and indicate that I will also formally second amendment No. 31.
+I formally second amendment No. 30 and indicate that I will also formally second amendment No. 31.
 I will be brief as I am conscious there are time constraints and that we want to make progress.
 I have always supported the national planning framework.
 It is a very good and positive document.
 I genuinely believe a mistake was made about it.
 As I have said previously, there was an expectation it would come before the Houses of the Oireachtas and be approved.
 I do not believe it would have been defeated.
 There is an amazing confidence and supply arrangement between Fine Gael and Fianna Fáil.
 I wonder at times when I come into this House to debate measures, and when my colleagues go into the other House, having put much energy and effort into bringing forward measures and debating them, only to find that the matter has all been done and dusted.
 A much more elaborate system underpinning this confidence and supply Government is working in the complex of Leinster House.
 Much effort is put in by politicians but, essentially, we are banging our heads against a brick wall, despite the great success of the previous amendment.

 It only happened five minutes ago.